-Born into an artistic family, I learned watercolors from my mother whose love of nature took hold in me as a child.
-I loved the outdoor life, and in particular birds, which I started painting.
+Born into an artistic family, I learned watercolors from my mother whose love of nature and God took hold in me as a child.
+I loved the outdoor life -and in particular birds, which became the subjects of my first paintings.
 It was all beauty and magic to me.
-A sense of the spiritual took hold and I was inspired to treat the human form as energy in transition- to suggest an expanded awareness beyond physical limitations.
-I view the landscape and the elements as the ideal setting for a narrative about this movement.

-Below: original watercolor sketch for "Wind Dancer", then developed in Photoshop, and finally an in-progress view of the acrylic version.
+Below: watercolor sketch for "Wind Dancer", then developed in Photoshop, and finally an in-progress view of an acrylic version.

 About Giclée: limited edition archival pigment inkjet prints

-A giclée print (pronounced "zhee-clay") is a very high quality archival pigment inkjet print made using a digital image and printed on acid-free fine art paper or canvas in a limited edition.
-A giclée print has superior lightfastness, stability, and longevity, comparable to that of a painting made with archival quality materials.
+A Giclée (pronounced "zhee-clay") is a very high quality archival pigment inkjet print made using a digital image, and printed on acid-free fine art paper or canvas in a limited edition of a pre-determined number of copies.
+Each print posesses a superior lightfastness, stability, and longevity comparable to that of a painting made with archival quality materials.

-My giclée prints are reproductions of my paintings and other digital creations.
-I make them one at a time using my own equipment.
-For prints wider than 17", I work with a specialist with a larger printer.
-All paper prints have a generous border for framing, and mounted prints are varnished, have custom colored edges, and are ready to hang.
-Each print is signed, numbered, dated, and includes a detailed certificate.
+The prints on paper have a generous border for framing, and mounted prints are varnished, have custom colored edges, and are ready to hang.
+They are all hand-signed, numbered and dated, and include a detailed certificate.

 I was born in 1957.
-I live and work in a large and thriving artist’s community in Lowell, Massachusetts, USA.
-From 1975 to the present I’ve been developing and exhibiting my personal artwork.
-In addition to outside exhibits, I open my studio to the public every first Saturday of the month for open studios.
+I live and work at the Western Avenue Lofts, a thriving artist’s community in Lowell, Massachusetts.
+I’ve been developing and exhibiting my artwork since 1975.
+In addition to outside exhibits, I open my studio to the public every first Saturday of the month during open studios.

 1980 Concord Public Library, Concord, Mass., one-person show